 - 2 tablespoons brown sugar

 In a large mixing bowl, combine the almond flour, sliced almonds, melted butter and salt.
 Stir until everything is evenly combined and all of the dry ingredients are held together by the butter.
-Add this mixture to an approximately 10-inch X 2½-inch springform pan.
+Add this mixture to an approximately 10 X 2 1/2-inch springform pan.
 Using your hands, gently press the mixture to evenly coat the bottom of the pan.
 Set aside.

 Add the softened cream cheese, sweetened condensed milk and vanilla to a large mixing bowl.
 (Be sure the cream cheese is very soft -- otherwise it will be lumpy, which is the opposite of what we're going for.)
 Use an electric mixer or hand whisk to blend until smooth, about 30 seconds or so.

-Fold in the diced peaches very gently, trying to keep the pieces whole.
+Fold in the diced peaches very gently, trying to keep them whole.